zer0cache/matic-docs/docs/home/architecture/matic-flow.md

 2. Heimdall (Proof of Stake layer)
 3. Bor (Block producer layer)

-The below image will help you understand how the core components interact with each other.
+The below image will help you understand how these core components interact with each other:

 <img src={useBaseUrl("img/Bor/bor-architecture.png")} />